Find Your Perfect School

 - Building Inspector

 Do I need to be licensed to work in the insurance field?

-To work in the field of insurance, some states do require licensure; however, some positions, such as that of the Claims Adjuster and/or Appraiser may be covered under the umbrella license of the agency.
+To work in the field of insurance, some states require licensure; however, some positions, such as that of the Claims Adjuster and/or Appraiser, may be covered under the umbrella license of the agency.

-To be certain, you will need to check out your state’s mandates.
+To be specific, you will need to check out your state’s mandates.
 For more information, check out the National Insurance Producer Registry.